 Many of the counties in North Carolina have local centers they can contact as well.
 The paralegals, staff, and attorneys at these offices will often have more knowledge on the legal challenges that are faced by residents in those areas.
 Find where to get support and representation in your community.

+- Charlotte volunteer lawyers are at 5525 Albemarle Road Suite 100 Charlotte, NC 28212-3610.
+Call 704-594-8662.
 Charlotte firms support Mecklenburg County and nearby areas such as Gaston, Cabarrus, Iredell County and others.
 More on free legal aid in Charlotte NC.

 - Western NC legal aid - 547 Haywood Rd Asheville, NC 28806.
 Telephone - 1-877-579-7562